 Fixes & improvements

-Neon uses the compute endpoint domain name to route incoming client connections.
+Proxy: Neon uses compute endpoint domain names to route incoming client connections.
 For example, to connect to the compute endpoint

 ep-mute-recipe-239816, we ask that you connect to

-For more information about this connection workaround, refer to our connection errors documentation.
+For more information about this special connection option for Postgres clients that do not support SNI, refer to our connection errors documentation.

 Pageserver: Branch deletion status was not tracked in S3 storage, which could result in a deleted branch remaining accessible.

 failed to flush page requestserrors by adjusting Pageserver timeout settings.